New evangelization

-The new evangelization is the particular process by which baptized members of the Catholic Church express the general Christian call to evangelization.
+The new evangelization refers to the renewed effort by baptized Catholics to manifest the universal call to evangelization inherent in the Christian faith.
+This movement reaffirms that every Christian is called, by the very act of baptism, to live out and spread the Gospel in accordance with Jesus Christ’s Great Commission to make disciples of all nations, teaching all Christ's commands to all (cf. Mt 28:6–12).

+The Second Vatican Council emphasized this teaching together with the universal call to holiness since the very fact of baptism, which configures one to Jesus Christ, makes the Christian another Christ, the holy redeemer of all men.
+It taught that the Christian vocation by its very nature is also a vocation to the apostolate.

+Meaning of new evangelization

 According to Pope Francis in Evangelii gaudium in 2013: "the XIII Ordinary General Assembly of the Synod of Bishops gathered from 7–28 October 2012 to discuss the theme: The New Evangelization for the Transmission of the Christian Faith.
 The Synod reaffirmed that the new evangelization is a summons addressed to all and that it is carried out in three principal settings".
 The three settings were: 1) ordinary pastoral ministry (to inflame the hearts of the faithful), 2) outreach to "the baptized whose lives do not reflect the demands of Baptism" and 3) evangelization to those who do not know Jesus Christ or who have always rejected him.

 Relative to the second setting, one emphasis has been re-evangelizing of Christians who have fallen away from the faith.
 There has been a special focus on Europe and the Americas, areas which have traditionally been Catholic but which have been heavily influenced by secularization.

-The Catholic Church has always had a mandate for missions and evangelism and this accompanies the church into the new, Third Millennium.

-Background

-In the very first sentence of its Constitution on the Church, Lumen gentium, the Second Vatican Council affirmed that Christ had sent the church to preach the gospel to every creature (LG 1; cf. Mk 16:15).
-Evangelism is a theme in multiple Vatican II documents.
-These documents mentioned “gospel” 157 times, “evangelize” 18 times, and “evangelization” 31 times.

-For several decades, the magisterium of the Roman Catholic Church has been promoting a theme of new evangelization.
-This includes re-evangelism of Christian people as well as mission Ad gentes to reach new regions and cultures.